bamarni/symfony-console-autocomplete/README.md

 ## Prerequisites

 Make sure the global composer project is configured properly with your shell.
+Notably, the composer global bin directory needs to be in your path.
 See https://getcomposer.org/doc/03-cli.md#global for instructions on how todo that.

 ## Installation